ShahhhVihaan/RAMROS/setup.md

 Running the following command will start up RViz, a 3D visualization tool used in ROS, with a pre-configured environment that includes the MoveIt!
 Motion Planning plugin.
 This plugin enables RViz to interact with the MoveIt planning package and visualize the robot's motion planning, including its configuration, trajectory, and collision checking.
 By launching RViz with this configuration, you can visualize the robot and its environment in the simulation and use RViz's tools to plan the robot's motion.

-In your **third terminal**, for starting up RViz with a configuration including the MoveIt!
+In your **third terminal**, after sourcing the bash script, for starting up RViz with a configuration including the MoveIt!
 Motion Planning plugin run:
 ```
 roslaunch ur3_moveit_config moveit_rviz.launch
 ```